 Learn how to easily make 2D Gameart Assets using Vector Tools

-This blog is a collection of step-by-step and video tutorials on creating game art.
-The focus is on simplicity and an easy approach to allow those readers considering themselves “artistically challenge” to create assets of their own with relative ease.
-The main tools used are vector design programs e.g. Inkscape, Affinity Designer, Illustrator or CorelDraw (just to name a few) along with pixel-based tools like gimp, Krita or Affinity Photo.
+This blog is a collection of step-by-step and video tutorials helping you learn 2D gameart using vector tools.
+The focus is on simplicity and an easy approach to allow those readers who consider themselves “artistically challenge” to create assets of their own with relative ease.
+Tools used are mainly vector design programs e.g. Inkscape, Affinity Designer, Illustrator or CorelDraw (just to name a few) along with pixel-based tools like gimp, Krita or Affinity Photo.

 Improving game art